micaelamcgrath/memory-database/README.md

 **Example Usage**

-The code includes an example demonstrating the functionality:
+The code includes an example demonstrating the functionality.
+For the parts of the example code that should throw exceptions, the code stops running and prints out the text defined above.
+If you would like to check the rest of the file, just comment out the line of code that throws the exceptions so you can see the next line's behavior.

 # Create the database instance
 db = InMemoryDB()